Gulshan1228/tictactoe/README.md

-# tictactoe
+# Tic Tac Toe

-A Game called Tic Tac Toe
+A responsive game designed and developed using JavaScript, HTML, and CSS.